Monday, October 1, 2007

 Synopsis

-The Death Wizard Chronicles is a sexy, action-packed six-book epic fantasy series.
-Book One (The Pit) was released in September 2007; Book Two (Moon Goddess) in October; and Book Three (Eve of War) in November; Book Four (World on Fire) will be released in January 2008; Book Five (Sun God) in February 2008; Book Six (Death-Know) in March 2008.
+The Death Wizard Chronicles is a sexy, action-packed six-book epic fantasy series: Book One (Forged by Death), Book Two (Chained by Fear), Book Three (Eve of War), Book Four (World on Fire), Book Five (Sun God), Book Six (Death-Know).

 The DW Chronicles is not for children and teenagers -- or the faint of heart.
 But if you like graphic fantasy that is bursting with excitement yet still has a lot going on between the lines, I think you'll love my series.